1920 Washington gubernatorial election

 The 1920 Washington gubernatorial election was held on November 2, 1920.
-Incumbent Republican Louis F. Hart defeated Farmer–Labor nominee Robert Bridges with 52.25% of the vote.
+Incumbent Republican Louis F. Hart defeated Farmer–Labor nominee Robert Bridges with 52.74% of the vote.

-Primary elections
+Primary election

 Primary elections were held on September 9, 1920.
+Washington abandoned its form of ranked choice voting in primary elections after 1916, switching to the traditional first-past-the-post voting for primaries starting in 1918.